 Beltone’s remote assistance feature, Remote Care Live, comes with its Beltone HearMax smartphone app for iOS and works with Beltone Amaze hearing aids.
 In its announcement, Beltone noted the pressing need for all kinds of telehealth services:

 Remote Care Live becomes even more important as patient access to in-person hearing care is limited as communities across the country implement various “stay home” policies to help minimize COVID-19 spread.
 We’ve seen the growth of telemedicine in many medical settings, but it has been a recent introduction to hearing care.
 With Beltone Remote Care Live, we really take it to a new level, making it easier on our patients and their families to access the hearing care they need.Monte Dillow, President, Beltone

 At the same time, ReSound introduced its new ReSound Assist Live feature, enabling live video consultations with hearing care professionals for support wherever you are.
-ReSound’s wireless Bluetooth hearing aids, including ReSound LiNX Quattro and ReSound Enzo Q models, work with the ReSound Smart 3D smartphone app (iOS only for now) for adjustments to your hearing aids during live video consultations.
+ReSound’s wireless Bluetooth hearing aids, including ReSound LiNX Quattro and ReSound Enzo Q models, work with the ReSound Smart 3D smartphone app (Android and iOS) for adjustments to your hearing aids during live video consultations.